Videos and audio recordings of Osama bin Laden: January 24, 2010

-New audio tape released to Al Jazeera news features a voice claiming to be Osama bin Laden taking credit for the attempted bombing by Umar Farouk Abdulmutallab.
+New audio tape released to Al Jazeera news features a voice claiming to be bin Laden taking credit for the attempted bombing by Umar Farouk Abdulmutallab.
 The authenticity of the tape has not yet been verified.

 January 29, 2010

-A tape allegedly (remains unverified) from bin Laden was released by Al Jazeera, in which the leader of al-Qaeda excoriated the U.S. for its reluctance to address climate change.
+A tape allegedly (remains unverified) from bin Laden was released by Al Jazeera, in which he excoriated the U.S. for its reluctance to address climate change.
 Bin Laden called for a worldwide boycott of American goods and the United States dollar in order to have a huge impact on the American economy.

 March 25, 2010

 Another new audio tape allegedly from bin Laden was released by Al Jazeera.
-In this tape, the leader of al-Qaeda threatened that the execution of Khalid Sheikh Mohammed would result in al-Qaeda indefinitely murdering Americans in the event of their "falling into our hands".
+In this tape, he threatened that the execution of Khalid Sheikh Mohammed would result in al-Qaeda indefinitely murdering Americans in the event of their "falling into our hands".

 October 1, 2010

 An audiotape allegedly featuring the voice of bin Laden surfaced on the Internet and addresses the flooding in Pakistan.
 The 11-minute tape, posted on militant websites Friday, focused on relief efforts and what can be done to prevent future natural disasters.
 In the recording, bin Laden reportedly urges a change in how governments execute relief work and calls for the creation of a relief group to study Muslim regions located near rivers and low-lying areas.
 He also calls for a greater investment in agriculture.
 The U.S.-based SITE Intelligence Group, which monitors jihadi forums, says the latest message is heard in a video featuring a photograph of bin Laden superimposed over images of aid distribution.